Stellarend/Tower-of-Fantasy-Guide/README.md

 - Overclocking Chip
     - Used to buy any limited SSR Matrix in limited banner for 80 Overclocking Chips
     - When the limited banner rotates to a new limited SSR matrix (once a week?) any unspent Overclocking Chips will be downgraded to Base Chips
-        - This is why you should only use Spcial Voucher in batches of 80
+        - This is why you should only use Special Vouchers in batches of 80
 - Ability Training Points
     - Used to buy gifts from the training point shop
     - Buy Special Gifts that you can give to your weapons to unlock bonus traits